An anime OVA for Miraculous Ladybug is in the works, which might satisfy the 2D fans.

 In "Lady Wifi", Marinette recognizes that Alya is the Villain of the Week by the charm on her cell phone.
 It may not seem narm-y, until you see that aside from her outfit and mask, she looks exactly the same as she always does.
 It becomes even more so in "Rogercop" when Sabrina is able to immediately recognize that Rogercop is her dad even though his face and outfit is obscured.

 Some of the villains can qualify, regardless of if they turn out to be Not-So-Harmless Villains.
 For example: The Bubbler and Mr. Pigeon — it's kind of hard to buy bubbles and pigeons as real citywide threats (which really isn't helped by both men's rather embarrassing-sounding monikers, The Bubbler's attempts to be Totally Radical, and Mr. Pigeon actually threatening the heroes with death by pigeon poop).
-Though considering how acidic pigeon poop is and how unhygienic poop in general is, being sprayed in the stuff would probably be a legitimate health concern.
+Though considering how acidic pigeon poop is and how unhygienic poop in general is, being sprayed in the stuff would probably be a legitimate health concern, not to mention that pigeons are legitimate pests, and are considered "flying rats".

 A few have started calling the ship Chatbug or — more straightforwardly — Catbug.